 From May 2021 we have been concentrating our efforts on the retail farm shop, operating Tuesday to Saturday 9am to 4pm.
 We’re really focusing on selling as much fantastic local Lincolnshire produce as we can, luckily, we live in a county abundant with fresh produce.
 To offer a wide range of potatoes, vegetables, salads and fruits we do source from across the UK and world, but only where necessary.
 We also stock local products such as honey, coffee, bread, cooking ingredients and publications such as The Louth Leader and the Lincolnshire Life Magazine.

-Mike and I, together with our parents and hardworking team welcome you to visit us and hope as the food critics say, you leave feeling it was well worth the detour!
+With our hardworking team welcome you to visit us and hope as the food critics say, you leave feeling it was well worth the detour!